haoxins/haoxins.github.io/archived/2021-machine-learning.md

 * and *Confidential and Private Collaborative learning*, or **CaPC**.

+* In many ways, machine learning can be considered an experimental science since experimenting and analyzing results is at the heart of ML development.

+* Even small changes like changing the width of a layer or the learning rate can make a big difference in both the model's performance and the resources required to train the model.

+* In these cases, you probably want to keep experiments separate if you're using a shared monorepo with your team so that your commits don't version the rest of the team's repo.

+* So if you're going to be able to track, understand, compare and duplicate your experimental results you need to
+  *version your data*.

 ## Machine Learning Modeling Pipelines in Production

 ### Neural Architecture Search